sanyAlam/github-search-engine-react/README.md

 ## To run on your local ✨
+Clone this repo

+Add `.env.local` file in project root with following past line

+`REACT_APP_API_URL=http://localhost:8080/v1/`

-Clone this repo and run following command
+And run following command
 ### Available Scripts

 In the project directory, you can run: